Llamas are a staple animal in Ecuador, Peru, Bolivia, and other high Andes South American countries.

 He would be okay with his daughter and her husband and his grand kids packing into his Airstream and going anywhere but Texas.

-When I get home I’m going to dust off my boots and take a trip to Mexico, a trip we talked about for the last two years but couldn’t make because of his ill health.
+When I get home I’m going to dust off my boots and take a trip to Mexico, a trip Dave and I talked about for the last two years.

 When I get to Mexico I’m going to smoke a cigar for Dave even though I don’t smoke, and have a drink of Crown Royal even though I hate blended whiskey.